For the Web and in Print

 M & Cs

-“Milk and crackers” are evening snacks served in residence halls.
+Originally “milk and crackers,” these are evening snacks served in residence halls.

 Jeannette Marks House